staffoffrost/lbdate/README.md

 ### Initialization

-The `init` method will override the `toJSON` method that's on the JavaScript Date's prototype object and will allow you to manipulate the the serialization result.
+The `init` method will override the `toJSON` method that's on the JavaScript Date's prototype object and will allow you to manipulate the serialization result.
 This is the preferred way to use lbDate if you want just to 'write once and forget'.

 ```typescript
 import lbDate from "lbdate";